muratk5n/thirdwave/en/README.md

 "Remote" learning is the wrong definition.
 If you stream the lecture over the Net sure it is "remote".
 But lectures can be viewed at school just as easily at school as they are at home.
-They could be synched with devices so student will be able to watch even without an Internet connection at all times (asynch is key to our tech, most people do not see this)

 ---